Bharath-2605/Portuguese-Banking-Classification/README.md

 This project is licensed under the MIT License.

 ---
-✉️ For queries, reach out at [your email/LinkedIn].
+✉️ For queries, reach out at bharathbollineni.2605@gmail.com/www.linkedin.com/in/bharathbollineni.